Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Buff
 Password is Admin Hash

-### Fuse
-Password protected with Administrator's hash beginning with 370 and ending with 14e

 ### Tabby
 Password is root's shadow hash, include the beginning $6$ and end with 0H/